-In the last line where the value 3 is assigned the setter method of the property Age is called.
-In this way the value is saved in the parameter value and is assigned to the setter method of the property Age.
-In our example, the value of the variable value is assigned to the field age from the class Dog, but in the general case this can be handled in a more complicated way.
+In the last line, the value 3 is assigned after the setter method of the property Age is called.
+In this way, the value is assigned to the setter method of the Age property and saved in value.
+The value of the variable value is then assigned to the field age from the class Dog

+.

 Assertion of the Input Values

-It is a good practice in the programming process to check the validity of the input values for the setter method of modifying a property and if they are not valid to take the necessary “measures”.
-Mostly, in case of incorrect input data an exception is caused.
+It is best practice to check the validity of the input value before the setter method modifies the property and in case the input not valid, take necessary “measures”.
+Generally, an exception is thrown in case of incorrect input data.

-Consider again the example with the age of the dog.
-As we know the age has to be a positive number.
-To prevent someone from assigning a negative number or a zero to the property Age, we add the following validation at the beginning of the setter method:
+Consider again the example of the age of the dog.
+As we know, age has to be a positive number.
+To prevent someone from assigning a negative number to the property Age, we add the following validation at the beginning of the setter method: